 “The Foxman brothers?”
 The name felt familiar on Jericho’s tongue.

 Talib studied him for a moment in silence before nodding.
-“Yes, one of the crime families I mentioned earlier.
+“Yes, one of the crime organizations I mentioned earlier.
 Like I was saying, I arranged an audience for tomorrow morning with both the Foxmans and the head of the Romano Family.
 They know everything that happens in this city, so they must know something about the disappeared Miss Leona.”

 Conjuror: a Conductor who falls into one of the five general conducting-type categories.
 Utilizing the vitae within themselves, they are able to craft physical objects.
 It requires a great deal of concentration and great knowledge of the physical properties of what is being conjured.
 (Living things have not yet been recorded to have been conjured.
 Research on this topic is extremely outlawed.
 Conjuring currency is also outlawed.)*Conducting 101 by L.B.
 Ran with an addendum by the Literary Department of Ophiuchus